 Manitoba to give COVID-19 update as cases and deaths continue to surge

-WINNIPEG -- The Manitoba government is set to give an update on COVID-19 cases on Friday afternoon.
+WINNIPEG -- The Manitoba government is set to provide an update on COVID-19 cases in the province on Wednesday afternoon.

-Dr. Brent Roussin, chief provincial public health officer, and Lanette Siragusa, Shared Health’s chief nursing officer, will be speaking at a news conference at the Manitoba Legislative Building at 12:30 p.m.
+Dr. Brent Roussin, chief provincial public health officer, and Lanette Siragusa, Shared Health’s chief nursing officer, will be speaking at a news conference at the Manitoba Legislative Building.
 CTV News Winnipeg will live-stream the event.

-This news conference follows two consecutive days in which Manitoba reported nine deaths related to COVID-19, which is a record number of deaths per day for the province.

-Thursday also marked the start of Code Red restrictions for all of Manitoba.

-“Let's just be absolutely clear that the message from public health is to stay home, leave for essential reasons only, only socialize with those inside your household,” Roussin said.

-“It is unfortunate that there’s been some confusion regarding these orders because the message has and continues to be clear – the message is stay home, the message is, do not socialize outside your household.”
+This news conference comes one day after the province reported the youngest person to die of COVID-19 in Manitoba.
+Health officials said she was a woman in her 30s with underlying health conditions from the Interlake-Eastern Region.

+The province also announced six other deaths on Tuesday, bringing the provincial total to 179.

+“I think I want to be really clear here; with the numbers, this is irresponsible,” he said.

+“We can’t accept this.
+We’re in code red in Winnipeg right now, we have people dying every day, we have our health-care workers telling us that they’re reaching their limits.
+This isn’t the time for having a large, in-person sale for non-essential goods or services.”
-Since the start of the pandemic, Manitoba has seen 9,782 cases of COVID-19, as well as 132 deaths.

-The five-day COVID-19 test positivity rate for Manitoba is 11 per cent, and 11.4 per cent in Winnipeg.
+Since the start of the pandemic, Manitoba has recorded 11,608 cases of the disease.
+The five-day test positivity rate is sitting at 13.6 per cent.

 This is a developing story.
 More details to come.